CodeNextAdmin/intro-to-web-dev/README.md

 Be sure to have engineers share their solutions.

 <h3>Exercise #7</h3>
-<p>learn  how to style properties when an element enters a special state.</p>
+<p>Learn  how to style properties when an element enters a special state.</p>

 Direct engineers to  w3 schools.
 The coach will show engineers how to use online documentation by explaining pseudo-class syntax before sending groups to experiment with properties and explore themselves.